Best Nurse Practitioner Programs in Kentucky for 2026

 Western Kentucky University

-• 76 total credit hours with capstone requirement
+• 76 total credit hours

-• 3.3 GPA minimum with competitive admissions
+• 3.3 GPA minimum for admission

 • Emphasis on evidence-based practice and leadership

-• Three letters of recommendation and work experience required
+• Three letters of recommendation required

 Visit Website